Wireless speakers were once notorious for prioritising convenience over sound quality – but the tide has long since turned.

 You’ll want to temper your sonic expectations depending on the size and price.
-Don’t expect huge, room-filling, dynamic and articulate sound from a small, portable speaker like the Jam Heavy Metal, Sonos Play:1 or even the Award-winning Dali Katch.
-Do expect it from the more ambitious Naim Mu-so, though.
+Don’t expect huge, room-filling, dynamic and articulate sound from a small, portable speaker like the Jam Heavy Metal.
+Do expect it from the more ambitious Naim Mu-so or Linn Series 3 (pictured below), though.

 Portable or mains-powered speaker?